 The requirement must be fulfilled before study start.

 As an example of a suitable, official course description, please see Principles of Financial Accounting

 Official course descriptions must be issued by the university - for example from a course catalog or the university website.
 They can be copy/pasted with a link to their location online.
 Course descriptions that you have written yourself are not sufficient.

 If we have made an advance assessment for your bachelor degree, you do not need to upload course descriptions for the obligatory courses.

 You do not need to upload course descriptions for courses taken at CBS.

 NB: We reserve the right not to take into account unofficial course descriptions.

-Projects from RUC can be used for the specific entry requirements for some of CBS’ graduate programmes.
+Projects from RUC and AAU can be used for the specific entry requirements for some of CBS’ graduate programmes.

 A project cannot be used to fulfil the specific entry requirements for the MSc in EBA/ cand.merc. programme.